“DRaaS” Disaster Recovery as a Service

 How Do I Know It Will Work When Needed?

-What Are The RTO And RPO?
+What are the RTO and RPO?

 RPO stands for “Recovery Point Objective.”
 Our backup system creates a full cloud backup after each business day, and in many cases this is the image that would be spun up following a disaster.
 However, in the event that the latest version is corrupted (most likely through some form of criminal activity) we maintain multiple recovery points.
 Our standard is for cloud RPOs to span at least three months, with longer periods also available.